conduktor/conduktor-docs/docs/gateway/how-to/sni-routing.md

 ### 4. Configure DNS

-Following what has been said on the section above, we will have to create DNS entries which allow the clients to be properly routed to the **Gateway advertised host and Kafka brokers through the Gateway**.
+Next, create DNS entries to allow clients to be properly routed to the **Gateway advertised host and Kafka brokers through the Gateway**.

-Based on the previous example, we would have to define the following DNS entries to point to the Gateway:

 ```properties
 gateway.conduktor.sni-demo.local